finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Compliance.md

 Contributing to an open source project from within a regulated firm is likely to contravene one or more _policies_.
 Staff who contribute to open source as part of their jobs are likely to be in breach of their terms of employment or likely to get disciplined.
 For this reason, in order to enable open source contribution, new policy needs to be written which creates space within the compliance landscape.

 The open source contribution policy won't be able to _contradict_ any pre-existing policy.
-After all, most of the pre-existing policies (such as bank communications policy) will be in place to comply with law).
+After all, most of the pre-existing policies (such as bank communications policy) will be in place to comply with law.
 Nevertheless, many organisations have found ways to accommodate open source contribution within their existing compliance framework.

 **Note:** The [Making The Case for Contribution](Making-The-Case) article argues for allowing open source contribution as _controlling the risk profile_ of the organisation.
 In this article we are focusing on how **policy** for open source contribution can be made to dovetail with existing banking policies enshrined in law.